deuxfleurs-org/garage/doc/Load_Balancing.md

 ### Requirements

-- good balancing: two nodes that have the same announced capacity should receive close to the same number of items
+- *good balancing*: two nodes that have the same announced capacity should receive close to the same number of items

-- multi-datacenter: the replicas of a partition should be distributed over as many datacenters as possible
+- *multi-datacenter*: the replicas of a partition should be distributed over as many datacenters as possible

-- minimal disruption: when adding or removing a node, as few partitions as possible should have to move around
+- *minimal disruption*: when adding or removing a node, as few partitions as possible should have to move around

+- *order-agnostic*: the same set of nodes (associated with a datacenter name and a capacity) should always return the same distribution of partition replicas, independently of the order in which nodes were added/removed (this is to keep the implementation simple)

 ### Methods

 #### Naive multi-DC ring walking strategy

-This strategy can be used with any ring-linke algorithm to make it aware of the *multi-datacenter* requirement:
+This strategy can be used with any ring-like algorithm to make it aware of the *multi-datacenter* requirement:

 - the ring is a list of positions, each associated with a single node in the cluster
 - look up position of item on ring
 - select the node for that position
 - go clockwise, skipping nodes that:
   - we halve already selected
-  - are in a datacenter of a node we have selected, except if we already have nodes from all available datacenters
+  - are in a datacenter of a node we have selected, except if we already have nodes from all possible datacenters

 In this way the selected nodes will always be distributed over `min(n_datacenters, n_replicas)` different datacenters, which is the best we can do.

-This method was implemented in the first iteration of Garage, with the basic ring construction that consists in associating `n_token` random positions to each node.
+This method was implemented in the first version of Garage, with the basic ring construction from Dynamo DB that consists in associating `n_token` random positions to each node (I know it's not optimal, the Dynamo paper already studies this).

 #### Better rings